hyphanet/plugin-Freetalk/README.md

 ### Using Eclipse

-* Import the project files of the aformentioned repositories in Eclipse. fred currently does not ship one, you can use an old release for now.
+* Import the project configurations which fred and Freetalk ship in Eclipse.
+  As of 2018-07 fred currently does not ship one, you can use an old release for now.
 The newest which still includes the project can be obtained with:
   ```git checkout build01480```.
 * Since build01480 does not automatically download its dependencies, get them from an existing
   Freenet installation: